tekalli82/Get-Spot-Electric-prices-with-n8n/README.md

 # Get-Spot-Electric-prices-with-n8n
 n8n AI Agent retrieves four(4) cheapest spot electric hours daily and outputs them to users Telegram-app at 7am.

+Telegram bot is configured to channel BotFather with commands:

+/start

+/newbot

+YOU_RNAME_bot

-Imported json doesn't work as is!
+Imported json temp doesn't work as is!!!

 User must add own Id's to workflow!